Top Courses to Study in Canada for International Students to Get Jobs

 Media & Journalism

 With the rise of digital media, social networking sites, and online marketing, the demand for skilled professionals in those areas is also increasing exponentially.
 New age career paths like digital marketing and digital & interactive design are taking over the traditional ones.
-Additionally, technology and banking sectors are also on actively looking creative talent like UX/UI design.
+Additionally, technology and banking sectors are also actively looking for creative talent like UX/UI design.

 The top sought-after job functions are: